SeivenBell/oqd-core/docs/explanation/canonicalization.md

-Canonicalization is used to remove redundancy in the representation of a program.
+Canonicalization is used to remove redundancy in the representation.

 Consider the following two Hamiltonians: